etrernal/etrernal/README.md

 - 💻 **Tech Philosophy:** Security is a process, not a product.
 If it's connected, it's a target.
 -
 - 🎓 **Education:**

-- Associate Degree in Information Technology - University of Acacia -Enpoint Security and network configuriations certification - Cisco Networking Academy -Advanced Certifications in IT Security & DS&A (University of Acacia ) -Master Diploma in Cybersecurity and Ethical Hacking ( Boston Institue of Analytics )
+Associate Degree in Information Technology - University of Acacia

+Enpoint Security and network configuriations certification Cisco Networking Academy

+Advanced Certifications in IT Security & DS&A (University of Acacia )

+Master Diploma in Cybersecurity and Ethical Hacking ( Boston Institue of Analytics )

 ### 🛠️ Offensive & Defensive Arsenal